JagadeeshKrishnaSNunna/google-Tsunami/README.md

 # Usage
 step 1: clone the repository

         https://github.com/JagadeeshKrishnaSNunna/google-Tsunami.git

 step 2: run the runscript.sh

         bash runScript.sh <ip of target>

+step 3: output

-step 3: output will be in same directory in a tsunami-output.json file
+        output will be in same directory in a tsunami-output.json file